 Seattle's laid-back attitude and diverse neighborhoods more than make up for its consistently cloudy weather.
-Plus it's home to some of the country's best coffee and a thriving arts scene, plenty of history, culture and — when the weather stays dry — some exciting outdoor activities.
-Surrounded by water on many sides (and resting between Puget Sound and Lake Washington), the city's favorite outdoor pursuits include kayaking, hiking and camping.
+Plus, it's home to some of the country's best coffee and a thriving arts scene, plenty of history, culture and — when the weather permits — some exciting outdoor activities.
+Surrounded by water (and resting between Puget Sound and Lake Washington), the city's favorite outdoor pursuits include kayaking, hiking and camping.
 Not only that, but the nearby Olympic ... continue»

 See all Top Things to Do in Seattle»

 The best time to visit Seattle is from September to November.
 Summer marks the city's high season, meaning room rates rise and availability drops, while cold winter weather can deter even the most avid sightseers.
 Early fall, however, is a sweet spot for tourism: Summer weather lingers as the crowds disperse, leaving plenty of hotel rooms (and lower rates) up for grabs.
 Meanwhile, spring offers lower hotel rates as well as warmer temps, but you'll likely encounter some rain and cooler breezes.
 Just remember to pack the appropriate attire to battle chilly winds and yes, the seemingly ever-present drizzle.Best Times to Visit Seattle»

 Seattle is located on peninsula surrounded by several different waterways: Puget Sound to the west, Elliott Bay to the south and Lake Washington to the east.
 Salmon Bay, Lake Union and Union Bay (collectively known as the Lake Washington Ship Canal) also slice the city in half, with the Ballard, Fremont and University District neighborhoods to the north and the rest of Seattle's neighborhoods to the south.